-One of the most useful options of cp command is ‘-u’.
-This only copies newer files to the destination and leave the rest.
-For example, if a file already exists in the destination directory, the ‘-u’ option will compare both files and will only copy if the copying file is newer than the one already exist.
+One of the most useful options of the cp command is ‘-u’.
+This only copies newer files to the destination and leaves the rest.
+For example, if a file already exists in the destination directory, the ‘-u’ option will compare both files and will only copy if the copying file is newer than the one that already exists.

 cp -rv -u myphotos Downloads/allphotos